|Alma Mater:||Principia College|

 On Feb.
 14, 2018 Angie Hind announced the addition of Samuel Thomas as Assistant Coach.
 Thomas came to Norfolk after spending his last three seasons at Southern Illinois University Edwardsville.

-Thomas helped guide SIUE women's soccer through its most successful NCAA Division I season in 2016.
+In 2016, Thomas helped guide SIUE women's soccer through its most successful NCAA Division I season.
 Thomas mentored goalkeeper Juli Rossi to a strong first season as the Cougars' No. 1 goalkeeper.
 Rossi was tabbed as TopDrawerSoccer.com's National Player of the Week following a spectacular performance in an upset game, where SIUE defeated the second seed Notre Dame in the first round of the NCAA tournament.

 Under Thomas in 2015, senior goalkeeper Jen Pelley broke the school shutout record, achieving 29 clean sheets to top the previous career record of 22 held since 1996.
 Pelley is currently playing professionally in Sweden.